Paul Randolph (musician)

-Paul Randolph, aka "Randolph" is an American bass player, singer, songwriter, and producer from Detroit, Michigan.
+Paul V. Randolph, aka "Randolph" is an American bass player, singer, songwriter, and producer from Detroit, Michigan.
 His musical style ranges from jazz, funk, soul, house, rock and electronica.
 He is best known as the vocalist for the German collective, Jazzanova.
 Randolph has performed with well-known musicians, including Tony Allen, Odetta, Alice Cooper, Amp Fiddler, Hubert Laws, Josh White Jr, Mark Farner and Nigel Hall.

 Early life and education

 Randolph was born in Philadelphia, Pennsylvania.
 He and his family relocated to Sao Paulo, Brazil when he was six years old, where he learned to play guitar.
 He graduated from Central Michigan University with a degree in Marketing.